JuDFTteam/aiida-fleur/README.md

 ### Comments/Disclaimer:

-The plug-in and the workflows will only work with a Fleur version using xml files as I/O.
+The plug-in and the workflows will only work with a Fleur version using xml files as I/O, i.e >v0.27.

 ### Contents